jochster/web-hugo-academic/content/home/experience.md

     description: >-2
         Responsibilities included:
         - Projects in topographic surveying and mapping, and geophysical investigation of pipelines
-        - Development and maintainance of local geoinformation database
+        - Development and maintenance of local geoinformation database
         - Creation of technical reports
 widget_id: experience
 headless: true